-The energy sector has considerable environmental impacts, from emissions to air pollution and the release of harmful chemicals.
-Energy transition is therefore a global priority, with a number of multinational initiatives launched in the last year to mobilise billions towards the just transition, particularly in emerging economies.
-Qatar is in a strong position to capitalise on this and its reputation as a reliable trade partner to harness private sector investment.
-Qatar has made significant progress in scaling up renewables, in particular solar, with the launch of a new solar plant, which is set to provide up to 10% of Qatar's peak electricity demand.
+considerable environmental impacts, from emissions to air se of harmful chemicals.
+Energy transition is therefore a global of multinational initiatives launched in the last year to mobilise st transition, particularly in emerging economies.22 Qatar is in bitalise on this and its reputation as a reliable trade partner to investment.
+Qatar has made significant progress in scaling up lar solar, with the launch of a new solar plant, which is set to atar's peak electricity demand.23 consultation included:

-- → Absence of a long-term target for decarbonisation and a post-2030 plan from Qatar Energy (29% respondents) with respondents calling for a long-term transition strategy as a priority to ensure continued investment in the sector. - → A lack of adequate infrastructure and accessibility of sustainable alternatives, as well as research collaboration gaps between academic institutions and industry (32% respondents). - → Another proposal from 39% of respondents was for Qatar to position itself as a sustainable energy innovator whilst prolonging the life of the hydrocarbon sector in a net-zero world. - → New carbon markets or pricing systems were also identified by 38% of respondents as a priority for the sector, as was the introduction of regulations on sustainable standards (30% of respondents). - → Subsidies for green companies were proposed by 26% of respondents.
+term target for decarbonisation and a post-2030 plan from Qatar ndents) with respondents calling for a long-term transition strategy are continued investment in the sector.

+infrastructure and accessibility of sustainable alternatives, collaboration gaps between academic institutions and industry rom 39% of respondents was for Qatar to position itself as a innovator whilst prolonging the life of the hydrocarbon sector in a ts or pricing systems were also identified by 38% of respondents as ctor, as was the introduction of regulations on sustainable standards companies were proposed by 26% of respondents.

-Acting on the need to diversify and innovate in the energy sector, whilst pivoting away from a reliance on hydrocarbon exports, is essential to ensure Qatar's sustainable development.
-Continued investment in renewables will be an important part of this strategy.
+versify and innovate in the energy sector, whilst pivoting away from on exports, is essential to ensure Qatar's sustainable development.
+In renewables will be an important part of this strategy.